je-sidestuff/AI-sandboxing/discussion/SlopspaceAdventures.md

 - agent-dispatch has awareness over the high level structures of assignments, phases, and steps, and has the ability to observe signals that indicate it is time to trigger claudomation and have assignments progress.
 It does not reach into assignments and modify them directly, it always behaves as an orchestrator.

 Let's start by crating a plan for an incremental implementation which covers:
+- The minimum amount of content necessary to create a 'step' object in a new 'assignment' claudomation module and example
+  - The assignment should not be integrated with execution YET - we'll put a fake stub in place instead of the execution for now
+  - We won't model retry or revise yet
+  - We WILL create the initial ledger implementation
+  - We WILL create and read our interaction surface (with a sloppo PR first)

+Be as minimalist as possible........

+--- take 1 ---

+Let's start by crating a plan for an incremental implementation which covers:
 - Upgrades to dungeon-keeper and claudomation as-needed to accomplish scenario (1.)
   - Modeling of the assignment, phase, and step data structures
   - Modeling of the revise and retry processes